FOR YOUR FAMILY AND HOME

 3. Review and update this plan regularly.

 4. Have one person outside of the house as a contact person.
 Everyone should know their phone number.
 This way if someone is not home they are to call this person and let them know where they are and that they are okay.
-So if a family member is looking for that person they will know who to contact.
+If a family member is looking for that person they will know who to contact.

 ITEMS TO KEEP ON HAND